Sandhya-105/geogami-virtual-environment/README.md

-# VR world for GeoGami Geogame
+# Virtual Enivronment for GeoGami Geogame

 This is a virtual environment created using Unity engine.
 It was created to be used with [GeoGami Geogame](https://github.com/origami-team/origami) for playing GeoGami map reading games within a virtual environment.